 Here's a little background: I grew up in Little Havana - a neighborhood within Miami that has no shortage of Cuban croquetas, bananas from the guy with a carrito alongside the road, or “ethnic” grocery stores that were just normal grocery stores to us.

 In Little Havana, what I could expect from the grocery store was fairly predictable.
 I could usually find exactly what I needed for a homecooked Puerto Rican dinner.
-But, those were the good ol’ days.
-Things have changed and I have moved on…to a land over 3,000 miles away.
+But, those were the good old days.
+Things have changed and I have moved on...to somewhere over 3,000 miles away.

 The struggle to find some of my favorite foods and ingredients here in California challenged me to try new foods and recipes.

 Contrary to before, I had access to a wider range of ingredients from Mexico, India, and East Asia.
 So, I put on my kitty-cat apron and got to work in the kitchen.
-Although I am still exploring what’s available to me and how to cook different recipes, so far, I have made vegan butter chicken, tofu scramble breakfast tacos, and vegan fried rice.
+Although I am still exploring what’s available to me and how to cook different recipes, so far, I have made vegan butter chicken, air fryer potatoes, and vegan fried rice.